How To Listen To Your Body

 If you're like me, family traditions and events often revolve around meals — food brings us together!
 I believe food is to be enjoyed and sharing meals is an important part of spending time with those closest to me.

 If you're trying to eat healthily, but you find you don't enjoy the food you're making, it may become harder to stick to in the long term.
 So it's important to eat the foods you love — healthy eating and cooking nutritious food should never feel like a chore and there are lots of ways to make simple, healthy versions of your favourite dishes.
-I often get questions from women in the BBG Community about eating too much on special occasions, and my advice is you shouldn't let it worry you.
+I often get questions from women about eating too much on special occasions, and my advice is you shouldn't let it worry you.
 If you are concerned about there not being enough healthy options available at special events or family dinners, I would say enjoy yourself.
 It's important to connect with those close to you, and being too restrictive is unrealistic — occasional treats or one day of eating more than you need won't make a difference to your health and fitness progress in the long-term.
 Focus on healthy eating afterwards, but you shouldn't feel guilty about enjoying food, even if you feel like you've overeaten every now and then.
 It's all about balance!

 I also think having educating yourself on the nutritional value of carbohydrates, fats and proteins can also help you to enjoy your food more.
 Having greater knowledge of nutrition can help you to understand which foods give you the right macronutrients and micronutrients you need to feel good, train at your best and help you to stick to healthy eating in the long-term.